crawl/crawl/ISSUE_TEMPLATE.md

 When reporting a bug, please include the following:

 **PLATFORM:**
 *e.g. "local tiles", "webtiles", or "console".
-Putting this in the tags is also fine.*
+Putting this in the labels is also fine.*

 **VERSION:**